cdfq384903/MonotonicOptimalBinning/README.md

 1. **`lib_name`** </br>
 Default: None </br>
 Suggestion: The library which will be assigned for storing the woe summary result. </br>
 The `lib_name` argument defines the library which will be assigned for storing woe summary result.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`,which means that the `printWithoutCname` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `TMPWOE`, which means that the `printWithoutCname` macro will output the files and result table to `TMPWOE` library assigned by `LIBNAME TMPWOE(/home/u60021675/output) ;`.

 #### Output
 The output of runing printWithoutCname macro.
 It shows the result of all variable which was discretized.